Forks & Knives Red

 Plastic isn't vegan, it's made of dead dinosaurs

-F&K Red is a blend of Pinot Noir + some Blaufrankisch, Cab Sauv & Cab Franc.
+The 2018 and 2019 were a blend of Pinot Noir + some Blaufrankisch, Cab Sauv & Cab Franc.
 Quite carbonic, immensely chuggable.
 Low viscosity, absent minerality, zero bullshit.
 Wine to be smashed along with some food - nothing more, nothing less.
 Serve thoroughly chilled.
+An addictive mix of pinotish je-ne-sais-quoi and cheeky Moravian spice.
+10% ABV only so that you can drink it all night long...
+(Speaking of which, there were some magnums, too.)

 The story behind the F&K line The role that wine used to play in my country always pissed me off: not an essential part of almost any meal like elsewhere, but rather a binge drink afterwards / a treat for special occasions.
 For me & my family, wine is like food, something that should be on your table every day.
 Our bread and butter (literally).